<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

-<p>A <bold>worked demonstration</bold> ingesting two
+<p>A <bold>worked demonstration</bold> ingesting five

-cross-study print-anisotropy result that the schema’s orientation
+print-anisotropy result that the schema’s orientation field makes

-field makes expressible (§6).</p>
+expressible (§6).</p>

 </list-item>